-In this blog post, I will describe a few takeaways on how to deploy or submit Machine Learning (ML) tasks on Google Cloud Platform (GCP).
-If you have less experience as a ML engineer or if you are a solution architect, you might be in the right place.
+In this post, I’ll describe a few takeaways for deploying or submitting machine learning (ML) tasks on Google Cloud Platform (GCP).
+If you have less experience as a ML engineer, or if you’re a solution architect, you might be in the right place to learn some tips.

 What exactly is an ML task?
-Before building an ML model, you need first to specify what are you planning to accomplish with the data.
-Having this in mind helps you to identify what exactly the ML tasks are for your use case.
-Some broad ML tasks could be: data ingestion, feature transformation, supervised learning, semi-supervised learning, unsupervised learning, dimensionality reduction, active learning, reinforcement learning, and model prediction.
-This is too much material to cover in one blog post, so expect another blog post to cover all those tasks.
+Before building an ML model, you first need to specify what you’re planning to accomplish with the data.
+Having this in mind helps you to identify what the exact ML tasks are for your use case.
+Some broad ML tasks could be: data ingestion, feature transformation, supervised learning, semi-supervised learning, unsupervised learning, dimensionality reduction, active learning, reinforcement learning and model prediction.
+This is too much material to cover in one blog post, so expect another post to cover all those tasks.
 In the meantime, you can find a general overview on Wikipedia.

-There are many options to deploy or submit ML tasks on GCP:
+There are many options when deploying or submitting ML tasks on GCP:

-In this case, there is less flexibility to change the environment to the way you want.
+In cases like these, there’s less flexibility to change the environment to suit your specific needs.
 For instance, ML Engine Default is only Python.
 In Dataproc you need to deploy a Hadoop cluster environment.

 In this approach, you can use the isolation capability of Docker containers to set the environment requirements.
 Those approaches involve building a container and pushing it to a cloud container registry.

-Those two services are serverless, therefore you only need to worry about your task code.
-They support several programming languages and they are elastic, scaled from 0.
-That way, while the endpoint is not being consumed there are no incurred costs.
+These two services are serverless, therefore you only need to worry about your task code.
+They support several programming languages and they are elastic; scaled from 0.
+This means, while the endpoint is not being consumed there are no incurred costs.
 However, you may find some limitations on scalability performance and security.

 This is a serverless approach, used to perform Lambda calculations.